Neoteroi/BlackSheep-Docs/docs/examples/marshmallow.md

 class MultiSchemaBinder(Binder):
     """
-    Binder that handles a FromMultiSchema, returning list of objects from a Marshmallow schema.
+    Binder that handles a FromMultiSchema, returning a list of objects from a Marshmallow schema.
     """